How do I move from working full time to retirement?

 Choosing your income

-You choose how much income you receive each year, subject to a minimum legislated amount.
+You choose how much income you receive each year, subject to a minimum and maximum legislated amount.
 The minimum is calculated in the same way as the 'retirement' income stream.

 Lump sum withdrawals

 Lump sum withdrawals are generally not permitted.
 However, if you satisfy a condition of release you can transfer your Energy Super Transition to Retirement Income Stream to an Energy Super Income Stream.